devrelcollective/getting-started/governance.md

   - Be present and available for monthly meetings.
   - When an admin decides to step down, they’re responsible to find a replacement for that function -- whether through referral or re-opening the admin form.
 - **Removal:**
-  - Violation of any Code of Conduct, be it DRC or any other community or organisation (online or in-person), is grounds for immediate removal, no questions asked.
+  - Violation of our Code of Conduct is grounds for immediate removal, no questions asked.
+Violation of any code of conduct where Admins are participating, be it DRC or any other community or organisation (online or in-person), are also grounds for immediate removal.
   - Inability to fulfill the responsibilities, as outlined above, over a three month period is grounds for removal.